 The decision in this case rests, at least in part, on the credibility of the witnesses.
 It is the duty of the administrative law judge as the trier of fact in this case, to determine the credibility of witnesses, weigh the evidence and decide the facts in issue.
 Arndt v.
-City of LeClaire, 728 N.W.2d 389, 394-395 (Iowa 2007).
+City of LeClaire, 728 N.W.2d 389, 394-395 (lowa 2007).
 The administrative law judge may believe all, part or none of any witness's testimony.
 State v.
-Holtz, 548 N.W.2d 162, 163 (Iowa App.
+Holtz, 548 N.W.2d 162, 163 (lowa App.
 1996).
 In assessing the credibility of witnesses, the administrative law judge should consider the evidence using his or her own observations, common sense and experience.
 Id.
 In determining the facts, and deciding what testimony to believe, the fact finder may consider the following factors: whether the testimony is reasonable and consistent with other believable evidence; whether a witness has made inconsistent statements; the witness's appearance, conduct, age, intelligence, memory and knowledge of the facts; and the witness's interest in the trial, their motive, candor, bias and prejudice.
 Id.

-After assessing the credibility of the witnesses who testified during the hearing and considering the applicable factors listed above, and using his own common sense and experience, the administrative law judge finds the employer's version of events to be more credible than the claimant's side and recollection of those events.
-Employer testified as to their records of both claimant and daughter having matched last days of work and separation dates, with no record of any job position change.
-Claimant's version were less credible when taken as a whole.
+After assessing the credibility of the witnesses who testified during the hearing, reviewing the exhibits submitted by the parties, considering the applicable factors listed above, and using his own common sense and experience, the administrative law judge finds the employer's version of events to be more credible than the claimant's recollection of those events and claimant's recollection of events that are less favorable to him more credible than when he then changes his version to a more favorable accounting.